 Unfortunately, most of the time, in reality, things happen differently.

 Although in a very competent team, there can be many fluctuations on this process.
 First of all, we are all humans, so it is a bit unrealistic to expect an ideal interaction among everyone, every time.
 Indeed, a healthy interaction is the key to the success of the team.
 Principles of quality communication is easily understandable yet to apply it can be surprisingly hard, which requires experience that is gained only in time and with determination.
 Designers make of the group which is at the heart of this interaction, which makes it interesting to explore the challenges of it through designers’ eyes.

-In an ideal project development process, whether it is performed in an agile way or as the waterfall model, depends mainly on how well the problem and the intended solution to it are defined, and how well everybody on the team is on the same page in acquiring it.
+In an ideal project development process, whether it is performed in an agile way or as the waterfall model, depends mainly on how well the problem and the intended solution to it are defined, and how well everybody on the team, from ux designers to product managers is on the same page in acquiring it.
 To strive for this essential objective of acting towards a common goal within a common ground is, of course, every team member’s responsibility.
 And everybody does it in their unique way, underlined by their role on the team, their knowledge level, and their own perspective shaped by their own experiences.
 What is expected or what should be expected from certain team members depending on their role in the team is for sure an extremely important subject.
 But, as you can see, it would deserve a meticulous research and discussion sessions devoted only to it, before daring to write an article about it.